-If surveyors detect a new individual of a focal species immediately after the survey period at a particular point (or while walking between points) they should record these birds on a separate row and put a "1", an "s", or both in the Outside Survey Period column.
+If observers detect a new individual of a focal species immediately after the survey period at a particular point (or while moving between points) they should record these birds on a separate row and put a "H", an "S", or both in the Outside Period column.
 Recording birds detected outside of the standardized survey period may provide useful information, especially for some focal species that are particularly rare and not often detected during surveys.
-For inventory purposes, surveyors may not want to ignore these detections, especially if they represent the only black rail detection for the day or the year.
-If a participant detects a focal bird during a survey and the participant believes that this is the same individual bird that was detected and recorded at a previous survey point, the participant should record all the relevant data for that bird and then enter a "Yes" in the Detected at a Previous Point column on the datasheet.
-When in doubt, be conservative as to whether an individual bird detected at the current point was the same individual recorded at a previous point (i.e., record "Yes" when in doubt).
-A problem may arise in an instance where a bird is detected outside of the survey period, and is then detected at the subsequent survey point during the standard survey period.
-For example, if 1) the surveyor detects a black rail after the 10-minute survey period at a point #3 and records that bird on its own row on the datasheet (and writes "No" in the Detected at a Previous Point column and records the detection in the Outside Survey column), and 2) the surveyor then detects that same bird during the 10-min survey at a subsequent survey point (point #4), and records "yes" in the Detected at Previous Point column, this may create a problem during analysis.
-For many analyses, including estimates of population trend, analysts may ignore detections with a "yes" in the Detected at a Previous Point column, and all detections in the Outside Survey column so that all individual birds are counted only once.
-In this situation, the surveyor should write "No" in the Detected at a Previous Point column for the entry at point #4 where the individual bird was detected during the survey, and then go back and change the "No" to "Yes" in the Detected at a Previous Point column for the initial entry at point #3 for this bird (when it was detected after the survey period).
+For inventory purposes, observers may not want to ignore these detections, especially if they represent the only black rail detection for the day or the year.
+If a participant detects a focal bird during a survey and the participant believes that this is the same individual bird that was detected and recorded at a previous survey point, the participant should record all the relevant data for that bird and then enter a "Y" in the Duplicate column on the datasheet.
+When in doubt, be conservative as to whether an individual bird detected at the current point was the same individual recorded at a previous point (i.e., record "Y" when in doubt).
+If a bird is detected outside the survey period at a survey point, and then detected during the survey period at a subsequent point.
+The same bird should be recorded as "H" or "S" in the Outside Period column for the initial survey point.